ZhidongYang/Optimization-on-Tilt-Series-Alignment/README.md

 File 1 : CommonLine.h - An implementation for this paper which contains an important algorithm for coarse alignment <br>
 File 2 : commonline.cpp - test file

-File 1 and file 2 can be imported using visual studio 2015.
+File 1 and File 2 can be imported using visual studio 2015.
 All the paths are absolute directories.
-You can create a C++ project in visual studio 2015 and import CommonLine.h as header file , then commonline.cpp  as a source file.
+You can create a C++ project in visual studio 2015 and import CommonLine.h as header file , then commonline.cpp  as a source file.<br>
+CommonLine.h is still under editing now, if anyone has suggestions or questions we can discuss in Issues on this page.
+Thank you !
 Dependencies : fftw3, opencv 2.4.13